Security & verification lab, London

 Gawk

-Gawk watches more than thirty public sources and puts what is moving in AI on one screen.
-Model releases, downloads, spend, news.
-Every number links to where it came from.
-When a source goes down, its card greys out and keeps the last value instead of guessing.
+Shipped today: Gawk watches more than thirty public sources and puts what is moving in AI on one screen, from model releases to spend.
+Every figure links to where it came from.
+When a source goes down its card greys out and keeps the last verified value instead of guessing.

 Sources include